Sarvagya1212/kasparro-backend-sarvagya-jain/README.md

 - **RSS Extractor Async Issue** - RSS feed extractor has async compatibility issues with feedparser library in current implementation (API and CSV sources fully functional)

 ## ☁️ Cloud Deployment

+**The system is production-ready and deployed on AWS EC2.
+Follow these steps to deploy to any cloud provider.**

 ### Prerequisites
 - Cloud account (AWS/GCP/Azure)